 We believe that the Father and the Son gave the Holy Spirit to regenerate, indwell, and empower all who believe in Jesus.
 He comes to live in us when we place our trust in Christ.
 He helps us, teaches us, and guides us, and convicts the world of sin, righteousness, and judgment.

 We believe that we’re all created in the image of God, but are also sinners both by choice and by nature—every one of us.
 It’s impossible to be good enough to earn salvation—we need to repent of our sins and trust in Christ.
 Then we are washed clean by the Holy Spirit, not because of our goodness, but because of God’s grace and mercy.
 We are then enabled by the Spirit to live lives for the glory of God and the well-being of our fellow men.

 We believe that Jesus started the church.
 The universal church is composed of all people in any Christian denomination throughout the centuries, who through faith in Jesus have been regenerated by the Holy Spirit.
 The local church is any group of believers who get together for worship, Bible study, prayer, the ordinances (baptism and communion), fellowship, and evangelism of a lost world.
 Traditions of the church are not to be blindly followed, but always tested by Scripture.
 We believe the motto of the Reformation: “The church that has been reformed has always to be reformed.”
 Believers are to live their lives for the glory of God and the well-being of others.

 Twin Lakes Church believes in classic Christian theology.
-We are affiliated historically with the Conservative Baptist movement.
 Questions?
 Contact Us.